Emit07/piuma/docs/readme.rst

 Piuma
 =====

 Piuma is an no-headache ultra-lightweight local document database written purely in python.
 Piuma is designed without just the **absoulute bare** essentials in mind.
 In the core version of Piuma there is no query language or any advanced search/modify functions.
-In its current version Piuma only stores data in memory, I plan to add local storage subpackage hopefully in the near future.
-This database should not be taken too seriously and should really only be used for small projects and testing.
+As of version v1.2.0, Piuma officially supports local json storage in a submodule.
+This database should not be taken too seriously and should really only be used for small to medium projects and testing.
+Feel free to contribute and modify :) (Checkout the license first).

 Quick Links
 -----------